 As the streaming stratosphere becomes more crowded, many of us will be looking to cull and consolidate our choices.
 Amazon Prime Video makes sense if you’re already an Amazon Prime member and shop with it frequently.

-Though we don’t have VPN recommendations for Amazon Prime Video, we do have our best VPN for Netflix guide.
+In addition to our guide on the best VPN for Amazon Prime Video, you can also check out our best VPN for Netflix guide.
 As with all streaming, using a VPN for Prime Video will allow you to access geoblocked content.

-If you have comments on Amazon Prime Video and how it stacks up to Netflix and Hulu, let us know in a comment or tweet.
-As always, thanks for reading.
+How do you think Amazon Prime Video stacks up to Netflix and Hulu?
+What are your favorite videos or shows to watch on Prime Video?
+Let us know in a comment or tweet, and as always, thanks for reading.